Adithya8790/FUTUTRE_FS_01-MAIN/README.md

 # 🌐 Personal Portfolio Website
 ### _"Showcasing my journey, skills, and projects."_

-A responsive **portfolio website** built to highlight my education, skills, projects, and career goals.
+A responsive **portfolio website** built to highlight my education, skills,projects, and career goals.
 Designed with a **minimal, modern UI** for smooth navigation and interactivity.

 ---